shuyangwang2025/ensemble_DRL_trading/README.md

-# An Ensemble Method of DRL for Cryptocurrency Trading
+# An Ensemble Method of DRL for Automated Cryptocurrency Trading

-The code repository for the manuscript "An Ensemble Method of Deep Reinforcement Learning for Cryptocurrency Trading", including the implementation of the proposed ensemble method using a mixture distribution.
+The code repository for the manuscript "An Ensemble Method of Deep Reinforcement Learning for Automated Cryptocurrency Trading", including the implementation of the proposed ensemble method using a mixture distribution.

 The structure of the code files is as follows.
 ```angular2html